MichalAnczkiewicz/saleor-demo/readme.md

 As it's only demo of the tests, here are some ideas of what could've been done if this was real project:

-* of course there should be tests, for example covering the login/register functionality (as it was possible to place order without login I've decided to skip that part)
+* of course there should be more tests, for example covering the login/register functionality (as it was possible to place order without login I've decided to skip that part)
 * some reporting and logging tool might be added
 * custom assertions